breaklikethewind/rtilogger/README.md

 rtilogger monitoring software written by Eric Nelson

-This program uses a raspberry pi to log debug messages.
+This program uses a synology NAS to log debug messages.
 That data is sent to an RTI XP processor for display to the user.

 The files are:

+rtilogger.c
+This is the entry point.
+This file manages capture & sending of app level messages.
+This app opens a text file to log all captured data.
+Futuer versions will add the ability to push the data to a mySQL database.

 transport.c
 This controls the communication to the RTI processor.
 The communciation